tgel0/academicpages-fork/_pages/about.md

 ### Welcome to my personal website!

-I am a data nerd based in Berlin and interested in all-things-data, startups, mobile tech and Swedish EDM.
-I have 4+ years of professional experience working in IT application operations for various companies from the banking and automotive area.
+I am a data nerd based in Berlin interested in all-things-data, startups and [Swedish EDM](https://www.youtube.com/watch?v=oAHg2zHfCsk).
+I have 4+ years of professional experience working in the area of [service operation](https://wiki.en.it-processmaps.com/index.php/ITIL_Service_Operation) for various companies from the banking and automotive area.

 ### News: